-A series of thirty-two freshly-written narratives for popular reading, designed to set forth, in historic continuity, the principal events and movements in Canada, from the Norse Voyages to the Railway Builders.
+A series of thirty-two freshly-written narratives for popular reading, designed to set forth in historic continuity the principal events and movements in Canada to the outbreak of the World War.

 PART I. THE FIRST EUROPEAN VISITORS

 - I. The Dawn of Canadian History

 A Chronicle of Aboriginal Canada

 BY STEPHEN LEACOCK

 - 2. The Mariner of St Malo

 A Chronicle of the Voyages of Jacques Cartier

 BY STEPHEN LEACOCK